Google Meet transcription, done right.

 Google Meet has a built in caption stream, but it vanishes when the call ends.
-Notabium records the audio on your machine and gives you a permanent, searchable, speaker labelled transcript.
+Notabium records the call - from your browser or with the Notabium Notetaker - and gives you a permanent, searchable, speaker labelled transcript.

 What Google Meet gives you out of the box

-For most users that means there is no real Meet transcription.
-The caption stream is ephemeral.
-The doc is gated behind a paid plan.
-And nothing is yours, locally.
+For most users that means no real Meet transcription: the captions are ephemeral, the Doc is gated behind a paid plan, and nothing is yours to carry between accounts.

 What Notabium does